Bounded Termination of Monotonicity-Constraint Transition Systems: Preliminaries

 \end{centering} \end{fig0}

 Some publications use the term MC graph (MCG); we, however, identify an MC with its graph representation.
 This should not cause any problems.
 We also use set notation, such as $(x > y) \in G$.
-We define the notation $(x , y) \in G$ to mean that $x$ and $y$ are related in $G$ (without indicating the relation, which may be $>,\ge,<$ or $\le$).
 We employ the same notations with respect to state invariants, e.g., $(x > y) \in I_f$.
 Note that the above example does not have any state invariants (in the given abstraction), because the transitions that enter and exit each point do not agree on any relation among the state variables.

 \emph{Notation.} Whenever graphs are considered, the notation $u\leadsto v$ means that there is a path from $u$ to $v$.
 The notation $p:u\leadsto v$ names the path.